deniskyashif/puppeteer-azure-func-on-docker/README.md

 # Puppeteer Azure Functions on Docker

 A base Docker image of an Azure Function App with [Puppeteer](https://github.com/GoogleChrome/puppeteer) installed.
-Create Puppeteer scripts which can be deployed as web services on Azure.
+Create Puppeteer scripts which can be deployed a web service on Azure.

+Runs Azure Functions v3.0 on .NET Core v3.0

 ## Run the Examples